This post may contain affiliate links. Please read my privacy policy.

 What Is Kaya

-In this post, I am going to teach you how to make kaya, a jam that gets me all excited waking up in the morning…the silky smooth jam that goes on warm, crispy buttery toasts, and served with a cup of aromatic Malaysian dark coffee.
+In this post, I’m going to share how I make kaya, a jam that always gets me excited when I wake up in the morning.
+Imagine silky smooth kaya spread on warm, crispy buttery toasts, paired with a cup of aromatic Malaysian dark coffee.
+Ahh… now that’s what I call breakfast.

-Kaya, also known as srikaya, seri kaya, is a confiture made of eggs, coconut milk, sugar and infused with the fragrant aroma of pandan leaf.
+Kaya, also known as srikaya or seri kaya, is a sweet jam made from eggs, coconut milk, sugar, and the fragrant aroma of pandan leaf.
+The thought of kaya instantly takes me back to my childhood.

-She would beat the eggs, coconut milk, and sugar mixture with a traditional springy egg beater, and then the mixture would go into an antique yellow color enamel double-boiler sitting over a charcoal burner.
+My aunt was the designated kaya maker.
+She’d beat eggs, coconut milk, and sugar with a traditional springy egg beater before putting the mixture into an antique yellow enamel double boiler over a charcoal burner.

 Why You’ll Love This Recipe

-While the traditional way of double-boiling is probably the best way to make kaya, nowadays, you can actually make this prized jam in less than an hour.
+While traditional double-boiling is probably the best way to make kaya, these days, you can whip up this delicious jam in under an hour.

-When I called my aunt for the recipe, she even told me to “cook” the kaya, and skip the hours of stirring.
+When I called my aunt for the recipe, she told me to “cook” the kaya and skip the hours of stirring.
+So, I’ve simplified the process, and my kaya recipe below takes just 30 minutes.

 - Cornstarch